jixuan-101/MolSimTransport/README.md

   </a>
 </p>

-# **MolSimTransport: A Python package designed for the efficient calculation of transport properties in molecular junctions**
+# **_MolSimTransport_: A Python package designed for the efficient calculation of transport properties in molecular junctions**

 ### **v1.0.3 Release Notes**